metheno/kibou/README.md

 A minimal Typecho theme based on Bootstrap designed for a better reading experience.

-Feel free to send [issues](https://github.com/metheno/typecho-theme-kibou/issues).
+Feel free to send [issues in GitHub](https://github.com/metheno/typecho-theme-kibou/issues).

+You can also simply join the QQ group chat at 343313447.

+**The theme is tested on Typecho 1.0**

 ## Acknowledgements